 Fill starter pots with moist potting soil and press in two seeds about 1/4 inch deep in each one.
-If you are starting seeds for fall transplant, you will be planting in summer.
-Wait until a reasonably mild day rather than planting when it's scorching outside.
+If you are starting seeds for fall transplant, you will be sowing them in summer.
+Wait until a reasonably mild day rather than sowing when it's scorching outside.

 You can start your seeds inside under a grow light or outside in a greenhouse in warm climates.
 Keep the soil moist and watch the seeds germinate in about a week.
 When the seedlings are about 6 inches tall, prune out the weaker sprouts.